AcheronProject/acheron_MX_PlateSlots.pretty/README.md

 ## Introduction

-Acheron "MX plate slots" is the AcheronProject's library for plate cutouts that can be used to design and produce FR4 plates for MX-style switches.These foorptins were independently developed using the MX switch datasheet.
+Acheron "MX plate slots" is the AcheronProject's library for plate cutouts that can be used to design and produce FR4 plates for MX-style switches.These footprints were independently developed using the MX switch datasheet.

 ## How to use